2026 Election Tracker

 2022

-This is the entire story of Utah’s 2026 federal ballot.
+This is the entire story of Utah's 2026 federal ballot.
 The Utah Supreme Court ruled in July 2024 that the state legislature had violated the Utah Constitution when it repealed voter-approved Proposition 4 in 2020 and drew congressional maps that split Salt Lake County four ways to dilute Democratic voters.
 The case was remanded; a state district court ruled in August 2025 and ordered a new map within 30 days.
 The legislature passed its own version in October 2025; the court rejected it.
-On November 10, 2025, the court selected its own map for use in 2026 elections — and the new map is a fundamentally different political document.
+On November 10, 2025, the court selected its own map for use in 2026 elections, and the new map is a fundamentally different political document.

 UT-1: The new district is anchored in Salt Lake City and most of Salt Lake County.
 Harris won the new district by 24 points in 2024.
 It is now safely Democratic.
 Multiple Democrats are running, including former U.S. Rep. Ben McAdams (the last Democrat to hold a Utah House seat, lost to Owens in 2020), state Sen. Nate Blouin, Salt Lake City Council member Eva Lopez Chavez, and state Sen. Kathleen Riebe.
 Republican candidate Blake Moore (the incumbent of the old UT-1) is running in the new UT-2 instead.

+UT-2: Rural northern Utah, Box Elder, Cache, Davis, parts of Weber.
+Trump won the new district by 29 points.
+The incumbent Blake Moore (formerly UT-1) is running here, with no Democratic primary challenger of note.
+UT-3: Eastern and southern Utah, St. George, Cedar City, Provo, Orem.
+Trump won by 41 points.
+Celeste Maloy (incumbent from old UT-2) is moving here, faces a primary from former state Rep. Phil Lyman (a 2024 gubernatorial candidate).
 UT-4: Western Utah, including parts of Salt Lake County and Utah County.
 Trump won by 32 points.
 Two incumbents were drawn into the district: Republicans Burgess Owens (formerly UT-4) and Mike Kennedy (formerly UT-3).
 Owens announced in March 2026 that he would not seek re-election.
-The seat is now functionally Kennedy’s open primary.
+The seat is now functionally Kennedy's open primary.

 The redistricting fight is not over.
 Republicans have appealed to a new court created specifically by the legislature in 2026 (HB 392), and questions remain about the constitutional authority of the new court.
-Governor Cox and Republican leaders are also running a campaign against state Supreme Court justices Diana Hagen and Paige Petersen in their 2026 retention election — a first-time-ever party-organized retention challenge.
+Governor Cox and Republican leaders are also running a campaign against state Supreme Court justices Diana Hagen and Paige Petersen in their 2026 retention election, a first-time-ever party-organized retention challenge.
+Primary June 23, 2026.
+See all election odds for house seats here.

 U.S. House delegation composition — Utah